By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-MozCast at the current time only shows data up until the 18th November.
-This indicates that the update started rolling out a little earlier than the web chatter indicates.
-With an Algo Temperature of 83 degrees, the updates look fairly significant, but we won’t know for sure until a few days time.
+MozCast at the current time only shows data up until 18th November.
+This indicates that the update started rolling out a little earlier than the web chatter suggests.
+With an Algo Temperature of 83 degrees, the updates look relatively significant, but we won’t know for sure until a few days.

 Rank Risk Index